 Not promoting progress.
 Business results are the measure of success for leaders.
 This can create reluctance to promote progress throughout a change management initiative.
 What if something doesn’t work?
 What if the organization needs to shift direction mid-project?
 What if the initiative fails to gain traction?
 Change is a dynamic, fluid and iterative process.
 Promoting progress and short-term wins through clear, consistent communication is the best way to keep building momentum.

-Not communicating the vision for change with consistency.
-Kotter’s model calls for the strategic vision of the change to be clear, make sense and energize people to want to support it.
+Not communicating the vision for change with urgency and appeal.
+Prosci’s ADKAR model says the reason for the change must be clear and supported by personal motivators to encourage people to participate in it.
 Leaders have a responsibility to get the vision out of their heads and communicate it in ways that are understood and embraced by all.
-Announcing the change won’t create a sense of urgency.
-It’s up to leaders to ignite the urgency for change by engaging people from across the organization to build a coalition that will embrace the urgency and drive the change.
+Announcing the change alone won’t create a desire for change.
+It’s up to leaders to ignite the urgency and excitement for change by engaging people from across the organization to build support that will drive the change.
 As momentum builds, leaders must champion the change through their behaviors, actions and consistent communication.

 Leadership is about making others better as a result of your presence and making sure that impact lasts in your absence.